The Highlights of a Visit to Diocletian’s Palace

 Below: The bell tower was not part of Diocletian’s design, it was only constructed in 1100 AD and took over 300 years to build because all the different regimes that passed through the region.
 The result was an odd blend that was not structurally sound – the bell tower in place today is the result of much reconstruction.

 Right next to the bell tower is the small Cathedral of Saint Domnius (in the photo below, to the left of the bell tower).
 Amazingly, this structure was Diocletian’s mausoleum.
 By the 7th Century the region had converted to Christianity.
-The new inhabitants of the palace desecrated some of Diocletian’s relics, removed his body, and turned the mausoleum into the world’s first Christian church, naming it after a bishop (Saint Domnius) martyred in the Diocletianic Persecution.
+The new inhabitants of the palace desecrated some of Diocletian’s relics, removed his body, and turned the mausoleum into one of the world’s earliest Christian churches, naming it after a bishop (Saint Domnius) martyred in the Diocletianic Persecution.
 Saint Domnius is also the patron saint of Split.

 .